-A private sail to the Gulf of the Farallones Islands aboard the coastal schooner Freda B is a unique and amazing charter.
-Built for ocean passages, the coastal schooner offers a comfortable layout for an all-day adventure at sea.
+A private sail to the Gulf of the Farallones Islands aboard the coastal schooner Freda B is truly special.
+Built for ocean passages, the schooner offers a comfortable layout for an all-day adventure at sea.
 Sail out the Golden Gate along the Marin Headlands and out to the blue waters of the Pacific.
-We depart Sausalito first thing in the morning and travel 27 miles each way to the wildlife-rich Gulf of the Farallones National Marine Sanctuary.
+We depart Sausalito first thing in the morning and travel 27 miles each way to the wildlife-rich National Marine Sanctuary.
 Experience the open ocean while enjoying the natural environment and marine wildlife on this journey.

 We offer a delicious, customized off-shore Farallons Voyage Menu for this very special day.